 Shadows, impressions of trees reflected in bodies of water.
 The silhouette of one thing against something else.

-Also I like to go out to the countryside and take photos of barns and farm animals.
-Haven’t done that in a long time.
+Also, I like to go out to the countryside and take photos of barns and farm animals.
+And sadly, I haven’t done that in a long time.

 I just hold my camera and keep turning and snapping photos one right after another, never knowing really if I captured something good until I get home and download them to this laptop.

-Yesterday morning I like to scared myself half to death because I dropped my camera.
+Yesterday morning I nearly scared myself half to death because I dropped my camera.
 With my breath held, I picked it up to see if it was still working.

 I just bought this one last year.
 And the one before that I had about 8-9 years.
 I like Canons.
 Remember I was saving the other camera when I broke both sides of my ankle in 2012.